FedericoCandiolo/FedericoCandiolo/README.md

 <br>

-- 🎓I'm a Systems Engineer (Ingeniero en Sistemas)arg.
+- 🎓I'm a Systems Engineer (Ingeniero en Sistemas).
 - 🧉 I'm from Argentina.
 - 📈 I work as a BI consultant.
 - 🤓 I'm always learning new stuff.